photon87/mc22/README.md

 ![Select Java Version](images/multimc_java.png)

 - Increase memory allocation.
-Set Maximum to atleast 4096 MiB (4GB), the more the better.
+Set Maximum to at least 4096 MiB (4GB), the more the better.
+You cannot set more than your system RAM, would not recommend more than 80%.
+You can always change this later.

 - Choose to enable analytics or not.